 Why do bank wires take much longer than sending bitcoin?

 Wire transfers with commercial banks take a few days because today’s payments systems are very fragmented.
-That is one of the reasons why Bitcoin technology can make a difference in the world.
+That is one of the reasons why Bitcoin technology can make a big difference in the world.
 Digital money offers a fast and low-cost way to transfer money globally, providing access to efficient financial systems to anyone on this planet, not only to the wealthy.
 While investment banks transacting in financial markets move billions at the touch of a button, real-economy payments are still lagging behind.
-It is critical to understand the given process in conventional money transfer in order to recognize the cause of the delay.
-In electronic funds transfer, payments get credited from one bank account to another bank account through financial messaging services and counter-entries that subsequently require the actual movement of funds.
-To do so, banks maintain accounts with each other at bank-operated clearinghouses and state-owned central banks, which in turn maintain accounts at the Bank for International Settlements (BIS) in Basel, Switzerland, making this international organization the bank of central banks.
+It is critical to understand the given process in a conventional money transfer in order to recognize the cause of the delay.
+In electronic funds transfers, payments get credited from one bank account to another bank account through financial messaging services and counter-entries that subsequently require the actual movement of funds.
+To do so, banks maintain accounts with each other at bank-operated clearinghouses and state-owned central banks, which in turn, maintain accounts at the Bank for International Settlements (BIS) in Basel, Switzerland, making this international organization the bank of central banks.

-So why can't banks make regular transfers faster than bitcoin?
+So why can't banks make regular transfers faster than Bitcoin?